Why a vitamin C serum needs to be in your skin care routine

 The old-favourite continues to be one of the best ingredients for great skin

 Vitamin C is one of those ingredients we’ve all heard of, but chances are, you only know the half of it.
 For starters, vitamin C is found in more than just oranges.
-In fact, the Australian native ingredient Kakadu plum contains 100 times more vitamin C than an orange and is one of the world's highest sources of vitamin C. Vitamin C is also so much more than a skin-brightening superhero.
-Here’s everything you need to know about the popular skin care ingredient, plus our favourite vitamin C serums for brighter, younger skin.
+In fact, the Australian native ingredient Kakadu plum contains 100 times more vitamin C than an orange and is one of the world's highest sources of vitamin C. Good on us Aussies, huh?
+Vitamin C is also so much more than a skin-brightening superhero.
+Here’s everything you need to know about the popular skin care ingredient, plus our favourite vitamin C serums for brighter, fresher skin.

 What is vitamin C?

 “Vitamin C, also known as ascorbic acid, is a potent antioxidant that is renowned for its benefits across a wide range of skin concerns.
 It is also one of the most researched active ingredients used in skin care for protection against photoageing, evening out the skin tone, and promoting more youthful-looking skin,” says Prudvi Kaka, Chief Scientific Officer at DECIEM.